schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.9.2 =
+in this release, the disable SiteLinks Search Box feature has been removed, this feature was causing issues and having a bug.
+Please, upgrade now to get this fix.

+= 1.5.9.1 =
+This release has a bug fix for a warning notice when saving drafts in editor, editing posts was not possible.
+Please update the plugin on your website to git this important fix.

 = 1.5.9 =
 In this release, reported bugs has been fixed.
 Also, new fixes and integration for Divi theme has been introduced.
 Please, update the plugin on your website now to get fixes and enhancements.